-The Asset Management Company has established the Internal Audit Department as a division to conduct internal audits.
-The Internal Audit Department formulates an audit plan for each fiscal year and, based on the plan, conducts internal audits thoroughout the business of the company for each department once a year in principle.
+The Internal Audit Department formulates an audit plan for each fiscal year and, based on the plan, conducts internal audits across all operations of all departments for each department once a year in principle.
 The Internal Audit Department uses a risk-based approach from an independent and objective standpoint to assess the effectiveness of the risk management, risk control, and governance processes and works to improve organizational operations. and the department confirm that appropriate business execution is carried out based on various regulations and manuals that stipulate business procedures in accordance with the Nomura Real Estate Group Ethics Regulations and various laws and regulations related to the business.